shyoon71/Aptos_node_installation/README.md

     4-1. aptos_state_sync_version{type="synced"}

+  5. print synced version numbers if syncing speed has fallen below 20% between terms

-  5. restart node if synced version stuck or syncing speed has fallen below 20% between terms with error count > 10 per minute
+  6. restart node if synced version stuck or syncing speed has fallen below 20% between terms with error count > 10 per minute

-  6. Forcibly starting the node after 10 minutes has elapsed while the node has already stopped abruptly due to an uncertain cause and the docker remains in the exited state.
+  7. Forcibly starting the node after 10 minutes has elapsed while the node has already stopped abruptly due to an uncertain cause and the docker remains in the exited state.

-  7. print message with ledger version if node completes catchup version
+  8. print message with ledger version if node completes catchup version

-  8. download and update restart script, refresh log(~/aptos/restart_log.out) every week
+  9. download and update restart script, refresh log(~/aptos/restart_log.out) every week

 # Notion Guide Page :